What is CHP?

 Selection of the appropriate type of technology depends upon the application for which CHP is being considered.
 When making the selection, CHP should always be sized for the base thermal load of the application i.e. the thermal load that is present all year round.
 A site that has sized its CHP for the base thermal load will benefit from the maximum running hours from the unit, and maximise the savings it will generate.
 A well sized CHP sytem should achieve annual running hours of at least 5,000 hours.

-Please visit the CHP section of the Sustainable Energy Ireland website: www.sei.ie
+Please visit the CHP section of the Sustainable Energy Authority of Ireland website: www.seai.ie